King Power Stadium Like?

 Stadium, it was renamed the King Power Stadium in

 2011, under a sponsorship deal.
-The stadium is
+However some of

-with seating.
-The sides are of a good size, built
+being filled with seating.
+The sides are of a good

-in the same style and height.
-The Upton Steel West
+size, built in the same style and height.
+The

-Stand though on one side of the pitch does contain
+Upton Steel West Stand though on one side of the

-more light and facilitates pitch growth.
-There are
+facilitates pitch growth.
+There are also two large

-also two large video screens located in opposite
+video screens located in opposite corners of the

 The stadium has been built in such a way, that if required, an additional tier could be built onto the East Stand.
 This would increase the capacity to just under 40,000.